Why its important to keep a horse cool in summer

 Every year, there are many cases of dehydration and heatstroke that can be fatal.
 But with proper and responsible equine management practices, you can help your horse get through summer safely and comfortably.
-Signs of heat stress are not hard to notice, if you just won’t ignore them.
-These signs can tell you so much about your horse’s capability of handling the summer heat.

 Heat-Stress Signs to Look Out For

 The following are signs that your horse could be under heat stress:

 Elevated respiratory rate

 The elevated respiratory rate happens as your horse tries to breathe hard forcing the air to flow past the vessels found in the lungs and airways of the horse.
 This mechanism helps cool the horse’s blood.

 However, it becomes risky when the respiratory rate shoots up to 40-50 breaths per minute or even more.
 If you observe that your horse’s breathing is shallow and does not return to its normal pace after resting for two minutes, take warning.